In this section:

 To get these reliefs you'll have to give your supplier:

 Your charity must hold evidence that it is registered with the Charity Commission for England and Wales.
-If it is not registered with them (for example if it is exempt from registration with the Charity Commission or is a Scottish or Northern Ireland charity) then it must have evidence that it has been formally recognised as a charity by HMRC for tax purposes.
+If it is not registered with them (for example if it is exempt from registration with the Charity Commission or is a Scottish or Northern Ireland charity) then it must have evidence that it has been formally recognised as a charity by HM Revenue & Customs (HMRC) for tax purposes.

 Your supplier will need